PacktPublishing/Serverless-Programming-Cookbook/README.md

 ## How to use the code files

 Completed code and AWS CLI commands for each chapter wherever applicable are present with the code code files.

 Each chapter has a directory of its own (e.g. Chapter 1).
-Inside the chapter's directory there will be subdirectory for each recipe which has code files or WS CLI commands.

-The recipe specific directory has names corresponding to that recipe's title.
-Consider Chapter 1 recipe titled 'Your first Lambda with AWS CLI'.
-Corresponding Lambda project directory is named as 'lambda-handler-with-pojos'.
-You run 'mvn clean package' for generating the Lambda jar within this directory.
+Inside the chapter's directory there will be subdirectories for each recipe which has code files and/or AWS CLI commands.
+The recipe specific directory has names corresponding to the recipe's title.
+For example, directory for the Chapter 1 recipe titled 'Your first Lambda' is 'your-first-lambda'.

+Inside the recipe's directory there will be a subdirectory for each Lambda project.
+There is also one directory for storing all resources including the AWS CLI commands called 'resources'.

+You need to run 'mvn clean package' for generating the Lambda jar within this directory.
+You also run the S3 upload command for the generated Lambda JAR from this directory.
+The remainder of the CLI commands may be run from the recipe's root folder or the resources folder.

-Before running 'mvn clean package' for any Lambda project, you should have run 'mvn clean install' from within the common Lambda parent project available within the root folder as 'serverless-cookbook-parent-aws-java'.
+Before running 'mvn clean package' for any Lambda project, you should run 'mvn clean install' from within the common Lambda parent project available within the root folder as 'serverless-cookbook-parent-aws-java', if not already done so.

-All resources including AWS CLI commands are available within another subdirectory called 'resources'within the recipe specific folder same level as the Lambda project directory.